Clozapine is prescribed for mental health problems which affect the way you think, feel or behave.

 - Your dose will be individually adjusted to control your symptoms, so take clozapine exactly as your doctor tells you to.
 Try to get into the habit of taking your doses at the same times of day as this will help you avoid missing any.
 Clozapine is not affected by food in your stomach so you can take your doses either before or after meals.

 - Many people find it helps to swallow the tablet with a drink of water.
-If you have any difficulties swallowing, let your doctor know about this so that you can be prescribed liquid medicine instead.
+If you have any difficulties swallowing, let your doctor know about this so that you can be prescribed liquid medicine or melt-in-the-mouth tablets instead.

 - If you have been given liquid medicine, make sure you understand how to use the dose syringes (dispensers) to measure out your doses.
 If you are unsure about this, you can ask your clinic or pharmacist to show you what to do.
 You can mix your dose into a small glass of water if you like, but do not mix it with any other drinks.